 All of this is wrapped up in such a stunning package, too.
 I couldn't take my eyes off this movie.
 Spider-Man: Into the Spider-Verse is loaded with these picturesque moments, moments that you could get absolutely lost in if the story wasn't constantly propelling us forward.
 And that's not a dig against the film's quick pace.
 The film's editing only serves to fit the film's energetic tone, itself dynamic and pretty stylish.
 This film has so many great moments and scenes that just hit so hard, all of which is undoubtedly the result of the incredible imagery, camera work and composition.
 Fight scenes are absolutely exhilarating and pulse-pounding.
 There are so many shots in this film that are just jaw-dropping, whether they come from the film's quieter moments or the kinetic action beats.
 That said, the animation might take a little getting used to for some viewers.

 Spider-Man: Into the Spider-Verse is the closest thing we'll see to a comic book coming to life.
-It feels like the comics I've been reading my whole life.
+Like with the equally excellent Marvel's Spider-Man video game from earlier this year, it feels like the comics I've been reading my whole life.
 The thought balloons, narration boxes, sound effects written-out, the character designs and environments that feel ripped right from the page.
 Spider-Man: Into the Spider-Verse doesn't shy away from its four-color roots, it embraces it, and it's all the more better for it.
 Not only is the film's style inspired by it, but actual comic books trappings play a role in the film's story.
 The best of these superhero movies, TV shows, etc., tend to come when they embrace their source material, and Spider-Man: Into the Spider-Verse is a great example of just that.
 In fact, Spider-Man: Into the Spider-Verse has truly set the new high bar.

 In all honesty, comparing Spider-Man: Into the Spider-Verse to the other Spider-Man movies seems almost unfair.
 There's so much more animation can bring to the table over live-action, especially when it comes to adapting comic books, and Spider-Man: Into the Spider-Verse takes full advantage of the medium.
 There are things that happen in this movie that could arguably never happen in a live-action movie (though Speed Racer comes somewhat close in terms of a live-action comparison).
 Still, countless articles claim Batman: Mask of the Phantasm as the best Batman movie of all-time, live-action installments included, so why not here, right?
 So on that note, Spider-Man: Into the Spider-Verse definitely surpasses Spider-Man 2 to claim the top of the Spider-Totem.
 Spider-Man 2 remains arguably the best live-action Spider-Man movie to date, but overall Spider-Man: Into the Spider-Verse still just crushes it.

-An experience like none other, Spider-Man: Into the Spider-Verse is not only the best animated film of the year, and the best Spider-Man film (and maybe even the best Marvel-branded movie), but it's unquestionably one of the year's overall best films, live-action or animated.
+An experience like none other, Spider-Man: Into the Spider-Verse is not only the animated film of the year - along with the best Spider-Man movie and maybe even the best Marvel-branded movie - but it's also unquestionably one of the year's overall top films, live-action or animated.
 It's the very definition of a can't-miss movie.
-The smart and funny script, the great character work, the love of the source material from the creative team, the animation unlike anything else out there, all of it comes together to create an absolutely unique movie-going experience.
-The comedy works, the drama works, the action works, the character works, the music works, it all just works so well together to a nearly unbelievable degree.
+The smart and funny script, the hard-hitting themes, the great character work, the love of the source material from the creative team, the animation unlike anything else out there, all of it comes together to create an absolutely unique movie-going experience.
+The comedy works, the drama works, the action works, the characters works, the music works, it all just works so well together to a nearly unbelievable degree.
 Plus, it's an absolutely important movie for diversity and representation.
-Spider-Man: Into the Spider-Verse is a creative new spin on the tried and true superhero origin story, resulting in something that's funny, hypnotic and entirely fresh.
+Undeniably. this movie has just so much going for it.
+Spider-Man: Into the Spider-Verse is a creative new spin on the tried and true superhero origin story, resulting in something that's funny, heartfelt, hypnotic and entirely fresh.
+Drop everything and check it out right now!
 Must See!

 Want more Spider-Man?
 Check out The Spectacular Spider-Man: The Complete Animated Series, available to on on physical and digital media from Sony Pictures Home Entertainment.
-For more details, check out the Marvel Animation Age The Spectacular Spider-Man subsite!
+For more details, check out The World's Finest special The Spectacular Spider-Man subsite!